-Eurasia Partnership Foundation starts its series of broadcasts Armenia 3.0 as part of its Jam Session.
-The series are focusing on what the English-language audience should know, in the opinion of EPF, about Armenia if one wants to engage in reforms here.
+The series of broadcasts Armenia 3.0 as part of EPF’s Jam Session are focusing on what the English-language audience should know, in the opinion of EPF, about Armenia if one wants to engage in reforms here.
+This is the second broadcast in this series.

 Okay, hi, so we are starting our second broadcast within the Armenia 3.0 concept.
 It is a direct continuation of the first broadcast and by now those of you who watched the first one know more or less how do we behave within this broadcast.